DSD-DBS/capella-collab-manager/docs/docs/user/index.md

 themselves.
 And that's not all: We also offer project access management and since the site is completely responsive it is also usable on smartphones.

-## Automations and model-derived products
+## Automations and Model-derived Products

 Git is quite in the middle of the modeling lifecycle.
 We also use its automation means (CI/CD) to automate a number of housekeeping activities: